iberianpig/fusuma/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 Before create a report, please check below,
 * Read Documents. https://github.com/iberianpig/fusuma#installation
-* Checked that `libinput-debug-events` or `libinput debug-events` worked correctly.
+* Checked that `$ libinput-debug-events` or `$ libinput debug-events` worked correctly.
 * Reproduced the problem in latest version.
-Update fusuma with `gem update fusuma`
+Update fusuma with `$ gem update fusuma`
-* Checked that your issue isn't already filed: https://github.com/iberianpig/fusuma/issues -->
+* Checked that your issue isn't already filed: https://github.com/iberianpig/fusuma/issues
+* Make sure to paste the output of config.yml and fusuma --versions.
+-->

 **Describe the bug**